HengLan/Awesome-Visual-Tracking/README.md

 * #### How is your repository different from others?

 There are already some excellent repositories related to visual tracking.
-This repository is slightly different in topics by including various single-object tracking settings and in organizations in which papers are collected based on topic with clear accesses to paper, code, and results.
+This repository is slightly different in topics by including various single-object tracking settings and in organizations in which papers are collected based on topics with clear accesses to paper, code, and results.

 * #### How will this repository be maintained and update?